(Quick Reference)

 For more details on writing and using declarative clients, consult the Http Client section of the Micronaut user guide.

-10.7 The REST Profile
+9.7 The REST Profile

 Since Grails 3.1, Grails supports a tailored profile for creating REST applications that provides a more focused set of dependencies and commands.

-$ grails create-app my-api --profile rest-api
+$ grails create-restapi my-api

 This will create a new REST application that provides the following features: